anikjain0612/Exploratory_Data_Analysis_using_Python/Experiment 3/README.md

-# Experiment 3 - Lists in Python: Indexing, Slicing, and List Methods
+# Experiment 3: Study of List and Various Operations

 ## ****Aim****